 Job Type: DAD

-DAD (Centre for Independent Living) is seeking to recruit an Independent Advocate who is passionate about advocacy and upholding and safeguarding the rights of people we support.
+DAD (Centre for Independent Living) is seeking to recruit an Independent Trainee Advocate who is passionate about advocacy and upholding and safeguarding the rights of people we support.

 All candidates must be committed to the values of equality, empowerment and supporting people to have their voice heard when decisions are being made about their lives.
 If you think you have the right experience, values, drive and enthusiasm needed for this role, and in turn DAD will provide a team environment, with excellent support and conditions.